SmartPlastic/Docs/docs/content/home/jointstafftraining.rst

 * Message hauser@smartplastic.eu for Android support ...
 * ... or lenz@smartplastic.eu for iOS support.
-* If you get a general question regarding the beta app and haven't found a useful answer in the FAQ, contact hauser@smartplastic.eu for any further assistance.
+* If you get a general question regarding the beta app and haven't found a useful answer in the FAQ, contact hello@smartplastic.eu for any further assistance.

 Downloads